Mean Reversion Trading Strategies and Backtest | (Pros And Cons Of Mean Reverting Systems & Indicators)

 How can you utilize the coin-flip metaphor in the financial markets?

-It turns out specific markets are mean-revertive by nature, while others are not.
-For example, stocks are highly mean-reverting in the short term, while commodities are much less so.
+It turns out specific markets are more mean reverse by nature, while others are not.
+For example, stocks are highly mean reverting in the short term, while commodities are much less so.
 However, the good thing about stocks is that you can successfully apply both momentum and mean-reversion.
 Moreover, the stock market has many sectors and industries that are not very correlated (business-like).

 The latter is not a contradiction.
-The market is very mean-revertive in the short-term (less than three months), while momentum seems to work best in 3-12 months time frames.
+The market is very likely to revert to mean in the short-term (less than three months), while momentum seems to work best in 3-12 months time frames.
 When looking at periods of more than 12 months, stocks trend, ie. the upward bias from inflation and earnings make stocks go up.
 The overnight edge has been long and persistent.

-One possible explanation could be margin, or rather the lack of margin.
-Why would margin make the market mean-revertive?
+One possible explanation why stocks revert to mean could be margin, or rather the lack of margin.
+Why would margin make the market mean revertive?
 As stocks go up and down they become more liable to rebalancing, and this means selling those stocks which have risen and buying those which have fallen.

 Both hedge funds and mutual funds have mandates on how to operate, both on risk parameters and diversification.
 Thus, they are obligated to reshuffle their portfolio, which is often against the prevailing trend.